Seanlin0911/NYCU-DLCV-2025-Spring/Hw3/README.md

 # README

 ## 📌 Project Overview
-This project utilizes PyTorch for deep learning tasks, by packaging ResNeXt50 to a faster rcnn for fine-tuning and evaluation, doing a number recognition task.
+This project utilizes PyTorch for deep learning tasks, by packaging ResNet50V2 to a Mask rcnn for fine-tuning and evaluation, doing a cell segementation task.

 ## 🛠 How to Install